CameronAM/docpad-plugin-gulp/README.md

 By default, the plugin will run the `default` tasks associated with gulp during the [writeAfter](http://docpad.org/docs/events#writeafter) event with DocPad.
-This is equivilant to adding the following configuration to your [DocPad configuration file](http://docpad.org/docs/config):
+This is equivalent to adding the following configuration to your [DocPad configuration file](http://docpad.org/docs/config):

 ```coffeescript